polyaxon/polyaxon/site/docs/core/introduction/index.md

 ## Ecosystem

-There are a broad range of tools, resources and helpful tutorials for working with Polyaxon available to help you get started.
+There is a broad range of tools, resources and, helpful tutorials for working with Polyaxon available to help you get started.

-Before diving into Polyaxon's Features in  the next section, it's useful to give you a high level overview of where to find things!
+Before diving into Polyaxon's Features in the next section, it's useful to give you a high-level overview of where to find things!

 ### The blog

-For long-form news and announcements the best place to keep up to date with everything happening is [our blog](https://medium.com/polyaxon).
+For long-form news and announcements, the best place to keep up to date with everything happening is [our blog](https://medium.com/polyaxon).
 There's an [RSS feed](https://medium.com/feed/polyaxon) and also [a newsletter](https://polyaxon.us17.list-manage.com/subscribe/post?u=1b6eccb8409861418bcc5dbfc&id=012464842e).